 Life Science in Armenia has a history of more than 3000 years.
-Originating from traditional medicine, Armenian medicine included the experience of many generation of Armenian physician referring to the creative properties of Armenian flora, fauna and minerals.
+Originating from traditional medicine, Armenian medicine included the experience of many generations of Armenian physicians referring to the creative properties of Armenian flora, fauna and minerals.

 The father of Armenian medicine and Life Science is Mkhitar Heratsi, a 12th-century Armenian physician and philosopher.
 He played the same role in Armenian medicine as Hippocrates did for Greek medicine, Galen in Roman medicine, and Ibn Sina in the Islamic world.